The Most Powerful Ways to Improve Your Team Dynamics

 Focusing on Activities That Keep You Motivated

 For example, if you are interested in the aesthetic elements of your work product, you'll take time and effort working on these details of your project.
-If your coworker values numerical tasks more, they might think you are wasting time worrying about artistic elements, and aim to pull the project in a more fact-based direction.
-You can see how these differing Interests can cause a misalignment in goals and guidance on a team.
+If your coworker values numerical tasks more, they might think you are wasting time worrying about artistic elements and aim to pull the project in a more fact-based direction.
+You can see how these differing Interests can cause a misalignment in goals and team cohesion.

 Interests can influence what team members prioritize and the perceptions of how coworkers focus time and energy, leading to behavior consequences.
 Outside of work, you can use your Interests to feel more balanced and energized when you return to work.
 Teams fail because they don't prioritize the tasks that do not interest them.
 For example, if a team is not interested in processes, they will never have a plan for success.
-Low Interests on a team can cause blind spots for the entire group if the whole team avoids a specific type of work.
+Low Interests can reduce team effectiveness and cause blind spots for the entire group if the team avoids a specific type of work.